Related Links - CEMS

 Graduates of the Environmental Engineering Program are expected to:

 - Practice environmental engineering, use their program knowledge in other areas, or enter graduate school;

-- Apply engineering principles and an understanding of environmental issues to analysis, design, construction, management, and preservation of natural and engineered systems;
+- Apply engineering principles and an understanding of environmental issues to analysis, design, construction, management, or preservation of natural and engineered systems;

 - Actively participate in professional and/or community-based service (local, national, or global) that benefit the profession and the public;

-- Consider the social, economic, and environmental aspects as part of the engineering solution and problem definition.
+- Consider sustainability (social, economic, and environmental aspects) as part of the engineering solution and problem definition.

 At graduation, students in the Environmental Engineering Program will have attained minimum levels of accomplishment in the following program outcomes.
 These encompass ABET's Criterion 3.

 - an ability to apply knowledge of mathematics, science, and engineering to environmental engineering problems;

 - an ability to design and conduct experiments, as well as to analyze and interpret environmental data;